-9. MLB umpires will eject you for insulting them (or someone else).
+9. They will eject you for insulting them (or someone else).

-MLB umpires are pretty generous with warnings before they’ll throw someone out, but when it comes to foul language—especially if it’s an insult directed at someone specific—they’ll occasionally skip the heads-up.
+MLB umpires are pretty generous with warnings before they throw someone out, but when it comes to foul language—especially if it’s an insult directed at someone specific—they’ll occasionally skip the heads-up.
 “Anything following 'You' is very important.
-If someone says ‘You,’ whatever they say after that can be pretty bad,” Everitt explains.
+If someone says ‘You,’ whatever they say after that can be pretty bad,” Everitt said.
 “That’d be an automatic ejection.”

-10. MLB umpires don’t dwell on past calls—but some are hard to forget.
+10. They don’t dwell on past calls—but some are hard to forget.

 MLB umpires are masters of leaving the past in the past and focusing on whatever’s right in front of them, be it the next game or the very next pitch.
 But there are always especially memorable moments that they’ll never completely shake.